darchr/gem5art/docs/spec2006-tutorial.md

   * gem5: a folder containing gem5 source code and gem5 binaries.
   * disk-image: a folder containing inputs to produce a disk image containing SPEC CPU 2006 benchmarks.
   * linux-configs: a folder containing different Linux configurations for different Linux kernel versions.
-  * gem5-fullsystem-configs: a folder containing a gem5 configuration that is made specifically to run SPEC CPU 2006 benchmarks.
+  * gem5-fullsystem-configs: a folder containing a gem5 configuration that is made specifically to run SPEC benchmarks as described in the below figure.
   * results: a folder storing the experiment's results.
 This folder will have a certain structure in order to make sure that every gem5 run does not overwrite other gem5 runs results.
   * launch_spec2006_experiments.py: a script that does the following,
     * Documenting the experiment using Artifacts objects.